Why your organization needs an email policy

 1. Policy Communication

 Any policy will be effective only to the extent it is communicated effectively.
-Accordingly, any policy should be distributed in writing to existing employees and new hires and it should be readily available on-line via the company’s intranet.
+Accordingly, any policy should be distributed in writing to existing employees and new hires.
+It should also be readily available on-line via the company’s intranet.

 Inclusion in employee handbooks, manuals and stand-alone policies is also appropriate.
 The policy may also be incorporated into any employee training on correct and permitted use of the company’s resources and electronic systems.